MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-sharing-02.md

 ---
-title: Multi-user capabilities tutorials - 2.
-Setting up Photon Unity Networking
+title: Setting up Photon Unity Networking
 description: Complete this course to learn how to implement Photon Unity Network in a HoloLens 2 application.
 author: jessemcculloch
 ms.author: jemccull